• Skip to primary navigation

 Steps 1 and 2 shown adding the mint leaves and the elderflower liqueur.

-Images 1-2: Add the mint and elderflower liqueur to a large wine glass.
+Steps 1-2: Add the mint and elderflower liqueur to a large wine glass.
+You can also use glasses that are specifically made for spritzes and have large wide bowls.

 Steps 3 and 4 shown muddling mint and adding ice to the wine glass.

-Images 3-4: Gently muddle the mint and elderflower liqueur together, then add ice cubes.
+Steps 3-4: Gently muddle the mint and elderflower liqueur together in the bottom of the glass, then add ice cubes.

 Steps 5 and 6 showing pouring in the prosecco and seltzer water.

-Images 5-6: Top with bubbly prosecco and seltzer water.
+Steps 5-6: Top with bubbly prosecco and seltzer water.
+Garnish with a few lemon slices and a sprig of mint, if using.

 Hugo spritz sitting on a wood cutting board.